joncros/DataMuse_Viz/README.md

 To install all dependencies at once, type:
 <pre>pip3 install --requirement requirements.txt </pre>

+<-- todo add note on requirements-dev.txt dependencies for unit tests -->

 To work in this environment from the command line, type
 <pre>workon datamuse_viz_env</pre>
 If you use an IDE such as PyCharm, you also will need to set the environment to datamuse_viz_env in the ide.